roihan12/search-pagination-nodejs/README.md

 # search-pagination-nodejs
-This repository contains a simple Node.js application that demonstrates search functionality with pagination using a MongoDB database.
+This repository contains a simple Node.js application that demonstrates search functionality with pagination using a MySQL database.

 ## Features:
 - Search Functionality: Implement basic search functionality to query data based on user input.